dejan995/hms-docker/README.md

 3. Latest Docker Compose for your OS.

 ## Install Guide
-#### If you are running Ubuntu you can use the install.sh script to install docker, setup some basic folder structures and start all of the services.
+#### If you are running Ubuntu you can use the install.sh script to install Docker, setup some basic folder structures and start all of the services.
 1. Make the file executable.
 ```console
     chmod +x install.sh